 I highly suggest using a bowl so the little pieces don’t fall all over your countertop but a place will do if that is all you have.

+We have discussed many ways here but we are going to quickly go over our favorite method of all.
 Air fryer corn on the cob is so easy and NO water is required for the kernels to get tender.

 - So we use our Ninja Foodi pressure cooker and air fryer machine to cook our fresh sweet corn.

 - This takes less than 10 minutes total.

 - no need to wait for water to bring to a boil

 - Kernels come out slightly tender but still have a nice “crunch” to them.